systemsecologygroup/PhytoSFDM/README.rst

 Acknowledgements
 ----------------
-I would like to thank Jorn Bruggeman for his valuable contribution to an earlier version of the trait-based model and my colleagues, Gunnar Brandt,
+I would like to thank Jorn Bruggeman for his valuable contribution to an earlier version of the size-based model and my colleagues, Gunnar Brandt,
 S. Lan Smith and Agostino Merico for their continuous support and encouragement to complete this project.